Paul Schaus: Military life

 In 2008, Schaus unit was deployed to Iraq where he was assigned the role of a fireteam scout/rifleman.
 Following the 8-month tour in Iraq, the following year his unit was deployed to Helmand Province, Afghanistan where Schaus was assigned the role of a Fireteam team leader.

 Injury

 On June 5, 2009, Lance Corporal Schaus's unit was sent to protect another squad as they set out to destroy an enemy bunker.
 During that time, his squad came under fire with mortar & small arms fire.
-In response, Schaus's squad engaged the enemy, even in close range.
-As Schaus took his team to check their flank for enemy movement he stepped on an IED which tore his legs and severed his left ring finger.
+In response, Schaus's squad engaged the enemy,As Schaus took his team to check their flank for enemy movement he stepped on an IED which tore his legs and severed his left ring finger.

 He was evacuated to Camp Leatherneck where while there, he went into cardiac arrest twice.
 He was then evacuated to Landstuhl, Germany.
 He was transferred to Bethesda Naval Medical Center and shortly, Walter Reed National Military Medical Center where subsequently, he had both legs amputated above the knee.
 As a result of his actions, Schaus was awarded the Purple Heart and was discharged from the military in 2011.